Soldier Jane

 Tattered rags and paper bags and all

-She's the one sleeping in the dirt
+She's the one slee3ping in the dirt

 Drag her down, don't let her drown in dirt